datopian/pytest-ckan/README.md

 ### Adding to CKAN project

-To use this plugin to test your CKAN extension, simply install this library to your development / testing environment; If you maintain a `dev-requirements.txt` or `test-requirements.txt` file you can add this library to it.
+To use this plugin to test your CKAN extension, simply install this library to your development / testing environment:

+    pip install pytest-ckan

+If you maintain a `dev-requirements.txt` or `test-requirements.txt` file you can add this library to it.

 ### Running Pytest
 To enable CKAN testing, simply add `--ckan-ini=<path/to/test.ini>` to your